mranisz/rank-select/README.md

 ```

 ##Usage
-To use the rank&select library:
+To use the Rank&Select library:
 - compile your project with "-std=c++11 -O3 -mpopcnt" options and link it with libraries:
   - rank-select/libshared.a
   - rank-select/libs/libaelf64.a (linux) or samsami/libs/libacof64.lib (windows)
-- use "shared" namespaces
+- use "shared" namespace

 ##API
-There are several functions you can call on each of the Rank or Select object:
+There are several functions you can call on each of the rank or select object:
 - **build** the rank or select using text and textLen:
 ```
 void build(unsigned char *text, unsigned int textLen);
 ```
-- **save** the index to FILE object:
+- **save** the rank or select to FILE object:
 ```
 void save(FILE *outFile);
 ```
-- **load** the index from FILE object:
+- **load** the rank or select from FILE object:
 ```
 void load(FILE *inFile);
 ```